 "We know (the UCMC) is there.
 We're not dumb.
 We take the same buses and trains as everybody else," he said.
 "We know that the university wants no part of us, and that includes health care.
 And if there's anything that the community has needed or wanted, that's certainly one thing."

-"It's folly that that would not influence perceptions when it comes to something like a vaccine that already has its own skepticism associated with it," it said.
+"It's folly that that would not influence perceptions when it comes to something like a vaccine that already has its own skepticism associated with it," he said.

 Ahsan, for his part, has worked at the U. of C. for 14 years — coming to Hyde Park from Columbia University in New York, where he worked in Upper Manhattan's Washington Heights and Harlem neighborhoods — and said he has seen a strong and increasing commitment to community health over that time.